It is conceivable that you are falling into a relationship.

 Do you get excited?

-Does your heart begin to beat ever so fast?
+Does your heart beat ever so fast?

 Do you feel yourself trembling just a little bit out of nerves but also out of excitement?